SDM-2021-16-SpongeBob/video_creator/docs/Functional Specification.md

 ## Glossary

-- Python: Python is an interpreted high-level general-purpose programming language.
+-Python: Python is an interpreted, high-level general-purpose programming language.
-- OpenCV: OpenCV (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision.
+-OpenCV: OpenCV (Open Source Computer Vision Library) is a programming function library that provides mainly real-time computer vision.
-- NumPy: NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+-NumPy: NumPy is a library in the Python programming language that supports large, multidimensional arrays and matrices, as well as a large collection of advanced mathematical functions to run on these arrays.
-- Adobe Premiere Pro: Adobe Premiere Pro is a timeline-based video editing software application developed by Adobe Inc.
+-Adobe Premiere Pro: Adobe Premiere Pro is a timeline-based video editing software developed by Adobe Inc.
-- Final Cut Pro: Final Cut Pro is a series of non-linear video editing software programs first developed by Macromedia Inc. and later Apple Inc.
+-Final Cut Pro: Final Cut Pro is a series of nonlinear video editing software originally developed by Macromedia Inc. and later by Apple Inc.
-- DaVinci Resolve: DaVinci Resolve is a color grading and non-linear video editing (NLE) application for macOS, Windows, and Linux, originally developed by da Vinci Systems, and now developed by Blackmagic Design following its acquisition in 2009.
+-DaVinci Resolve: DaVinci Resolve is a color correction and nonlinear video editing (NLE) application for macOS, Windows and Linux.
+It was originally developed by da Vinci Systems and further developed by Blackmagic Design since its acquisition in 2009.